SLAment/Podosporaceae/README.md

 The **data** required for this pipeline is:

 * The master concatenated alignment in nexus format with annotated limits of the markers (`Podosporaceae_20200714.nxs`).
 You can open it with [SeaView](http://doua.prabi.fr/software/seaview), for example.
+We submitted it to TreeBase (accession number XXXX) but I had to fit it to the Mesquite nexus format for that.
+To make it compatible with the pipeline, you can open it in SeaView and save it as a new nexus file.
+It should work then.
+In any case, I put the original nexus here in this repo just in case.
 * A partition file (in the RAxML style) with the genes to be analyzed by the scripts of [Shen et al. (2017)](https://www.nature.com/articles/s41559-017-0126) to obtain gene-wise log-likelihood scores (dGLS) values: `allmarkers_combining_orders.txt`.

 The **scripts** needed: